drmondano/drmondano/README.md

 -->

 ## About Me
 I'm a second year at UNC Chapel Hill.
 I'm very interested in the field of computer science, and particularly it's ever-evolving nature.
 I'm a big believer in continuous growth and learning and I love how within the field there's limitless opportunities for both.
-I'm currently particularly interested in full-stack development and am trying to improve my abilities in that regard.
+I'm currently interested in full-stack development and software engineering, and am trying to improve my abilities in that regard.

 ## Skills
 Public speaking, Canva, Communication, Problem-solving, Conflict-management, Singing, Cooking